-As mothers we can put a lot of pressure on ourselves to be perfect – to know everything there is to know about parenting, children's health and development because we want to take good care of our little people.
-Our pharmacists at Calanna take their role as a health advocate and go to advisor for your family seriously and are available 7 days until late to help with all those little things that can cause us worry or concern about our family.
+As mothers we can put a lot of pressure on ourselves to be perfect – to know everything there is to know about parenting, children’s health and development because we want to take good care of our little people.
+Our pharmacists at Calanna take their role as a health advocate and a go-to advisor for your family seriously and are available 7 days, early until late, to help with all those little things that can cause us worry or concern about our family.

 The fact that we provide support to mothers and families every day means we are well versed in dealing with what really are common health complaints.
 We understand that distilling that knowledge however is actually really helpful so we decided to share it.
 Here is a bit of info on the top 10 conditions we commonly see in families who come to us for their health support.

 CAUSE: Heat/humidity, and sweating more than usual.
 It is very common in the tropics, especially in babies and young children as their sweat glands haven’t developed properly yet.